President’s Messsaage

 Skeet League

-Starting Wednesday 5/14 Rockford Skeet will host an in-house Skeet League.
-League will run from 5/14 to 7/16 Wednesday nights (10 weeks), from 5:30 until done.
-Rules will be posted in the clubhouse, but here are the basics:
+Starting Thursday 5/14 Rockford Skeet will host an in-house Skeet League.
+The league will run from 5/14 to 7/16 Thursday nights (10 weeks), from 5:30 until done.
+This time is not set in stone, this is just the time I will be at the club, if you or other want to shoot earlier/later, make plans accordingly

-• First 2 scores will calculate your handicap for the league.
-Shoot your handicap rounds with the gun you are going to use for the league.
+• Shoot your handicap rounds with the gun you are going to use for the league.
 If you handicap with a 20ga, that is the largest gauge you are allowed to use during the league, if you handicap with a 12ga that is the largest gauge you can use during the league.

-Rock Ridge and Rockford Skeet Sporting Clays and 5-Stand League $235, includes 10 weeks of shooting, dinner at our last shoot, and a weekly shell raffle.
+$235, includes 10 weeks of shooting, dinner at our last shoot, and a weekly shell raffle.

 Rock Ridge: 14755 E Edson Road, Davis Junction